buza-me/msgee/README.md

 ***
 **In-depth usage:**

-If for some reason you need a few Msgee instances, you can create one using a constructor with a storage key as a first argument.
+If for some reason you need a few Msgee instances:
+You can create one using a constructor with a storage key as a first argument.
 It is important for multi-tab communication, is optional and defaults to ```msgee-storage```.
+You need to pass a storage name for it to properly function.
 ```js
 import { Msgee } from 'msgee';